Demystify Transformers & Convolutions in Modern Image Deep Networks: Inductive Bias, Invariance, and Adversarial Robustness Analysis

 In this section, we explore the impact of the inductive bias of various STMs on learned model characteristics.
-We conduct analyses on effective receptive fields, translation invariance, rotation invariance, and scaling invariance.
+We conduct analyses on effective receptive fields, translation invariance, rotation invariance, scaling invariance, and adversarial robustness.